hugo-fixit/docs/content/documentation/content-management/_index.en.md

 title: Content
 date: 2023-02-24T17:27:22+08:00
 description: Find out how to create and organize your content quickly and intuitively in FixIt theme.
-menu:
-  main:
-    name: Content Management
-    title: Find out how to create and organize your content quickly and intuitively in FixIt theme.
-    parent: documentation
-    weight: 4
-    params:
-      icon: fa-brands fa-readme
 ---